Zonisamide

 What is Zonisamide ?

 Zonegran is used together with other medications to treat partial seizures in adults with epilepsy.
 The generic version of Zonegran is Zonisamide.
 The average price of Zonegran is around $1,156 for 100, 25 mg capsules.
-Use our Rx.com savings offer to get great discounts on Zonegran at participating pharmacies near you.
+Use our Rx.com savings offer to get great discounts on Zonegran at participating pharmacies near you.- Depression, unusual changes in moods or behavior, thoughts of hurting yourself or others

 - Painful or difficult urination, bloody urine, change in how much you urinate, sudden and severe back or stomach pain